cpelsser/rust-mdbook/README.md

 ## Contribution 🤲
 Contributions to the course materials or feedback are welcome!
 If you encounter issues or have suggestions, please open an issue or submit a pull request on the [GitHub repository](https://github.com/cpelsser/rust-mdbook).

-## License 📜
-This course material is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Feel free to use, modify, and share it under the terms of this license.
 ---

 Happy coding! 🚀